How many types of Spanish are there?

 Popularity of Spanish

 The traces of modern Spanish were first found in documents discovered in the 9th century.
 Though Spanish is the official language of Spain, it is spoken in many other countries as well.
-In Latin America, romance languages like Spanish, Portuguese, and French are prominently spoken.
-Other countries like Argentina, Mexico, Costa, Bolivia, Rica, Uruguay, and Colombia also have Spanish as their official languages.
-Puerto Rico, which is an unincorporated territory of the United States has Spanish and English as its national languages.
+Romance languages like Spanish, Portuguese, and French are prominently spoken in Latin America.
+Other countries like Argentina, Mexico, Costa, Bolivia, Rica, Uruguay, and Colombia also have Spanish as their official language.
+Puerto Rico, an unincorporated territory of the United States, has Spanish and English as national languages.

-A dialect is a language type that represents a specific region, for example, British English is a dialect of the English language.
+A dialect is a language type representing a specific region; for example, British English is a dialect of the English language.
 The Spanish dialect is also peculiar for different regions.

 How many types of Spanish are there?